jdsandahl/my-api-bootstrap/README.md

 # API Bootstrap utilizing MySQL and Express.js

 This project is a boiler plate environment for creating a Node.js/Express API that uses MySQL as a database.
-Also included is the testing packages Mocha and Supertest, it's recommended to install [Postman](https://www.postman.com/) for further live end-to-end testing.
+Also included is the testing packages Mocha and Supertest, it's recommended to install [Postman](https://www.postman.com/) for further end-to-end testing on live endpoints.

 ## Table of Contents